-- 1.2.1 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, limiting conditions shall be established for the aeroplane, its powerplant, systems and equipment (see 7.2).
+- 1.3.1 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, limiting conditions shall be established for the aeroplane, its powerplant, systems and equipment (see 7.2).
 Compliance with the Standards of this part shall be established assuming that the aeroplane is operated within the limitations specified.
-The limitations shall include a margin of safety to render the likelihood of accidents arising therefrom extremely remote. - 1.2.2 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, limiting ranges of any parameter whose variation may compromise the safe operation of the aeroplane, e.g. mass, centre of gravity location, load distribution, speeds, ambient air temperature and altitude, shall be established within which compliance with all the pertinent Standards in this part is shown.

-- Note 1: The maximum operating mass and centre of gravity limits may vary, for example, with each altitude and with each separate operating condition, e.g. take-off, en route, landing. - Note 2: Maximum operating mass may be limited by the application of Noise Certification Standards (see ICAO Annex 16, Volume I, and ICAO Annex 6, Parts I and II).
+The limitations shall include a margin of safety to render the likelihood of accidents arising therefrom extremely remote. - 1.3.2 Further to the provisions of Section 12, 13 and 14 of the Air Navigation Regulations, limiting ranges of any parameter whose variation may compromise the safe operation of the aeroplane, e.g. mass, centre of gravity location, load distribution, speeds, ambient air temperature and altitude, shall be established within which compliance with all the pertinent Standards in this part is shown. - Note 1: The maximum operating mass and centre of gravity limits may vary, for example, with each altitude and with each separate operating condition, e.g. take-off, en route, landing. - Note 2: Maximum operating mass may be limited by the application of noise certification Standards (see Annex 16 Environmental Protection, Volume I Aircraft Noise, and Annex 6 Operation of Aircraft, Part I International Commercial Air Transport Aeroplanes and Part II International General Aviation Aeroplanes).